Best Football Stats API in 2026 — Compared

 Best overall for developers who need production-quality football data without enterprise pricing.

-TheStatsAPI covers 1,196 competitions across 100+ countries with plans starting at $50/month and a 7-day free trial.
-The database includes 84,000+ players and over 20 years of historical match data - enough for statistical modeling, historical analysis, and comprehensive fantasy platforms.
+TheStatsAPI covers 80 competitions across 100+ countries by default, with up to 1,196 competitions available on request.
+Plans start at $50/month with a 7-day free trial.
+The database includes 84,000+ players and 10 years of historical match data - enough for statistical modeling, historical analysis, and comprehensive fantasy platforms.

 Pricing